Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

 "Petra taught me well, Ma'am," Gwen replied modestly.

 Petra's face was red for the second time today.

-“Which means, in the practical sense,” Magister Wen circled back onto their initial discussion.
-“You are appropriating the ‘talent’ of those who you consume.
-Your innate ability to manifest these phenomena has become greater.”
+"Which means, in the practical sense," Magister Wen circled back onto their initial discussion.
+"You are appropriating the 'talent' of those you consume."

 She allowed the first segment to stand on the table.